mrdaemon/exosphere/docs/source/configuration.rst

 --------

 Where the configuration file lives will depend on your platform.
-For instance, for a **yaml** configuration file, the default locations are:
+For instance, for a **YAML** configuration file, the default locations are:

 .. tabs::